 WDM operation can provide unprecedented interconnect bandwidths that fall well within the requirements of supercomputers in the near future.
 This concept was demonstrated by using a single quantum dot comb laser and an array of SiP ring modulators with 10 Gb/s per laser line.
-Based on this capability recent work on SiP-based DWDM interconnects showed the possibility of 1.56 Tb/s bandwidth at 25 Gb/s signaling rate and overall 7.5 pJ/bit consumption (assuming full link utilization) [28].
+Based on this capability recent work on SiP-based DWDM interconnects showed the possibility of 1.56 Tb/s bandwidth at 25 Gb/s signaling rate and overall 7.5 pJ/bit consumption (assuming full link utilization) [30].
 More recently, updated work showed a maximum aggregation of 2.1 Tb/s at 45 Gb/s per channel.

 There are strong motivations to co-integrate the optical transceivers with compute modules (CMP or GPU), as well as with memory packages.
 A single package allows cost reduction for OEM vendors, reduces the wiring complexity on boards, results in higher component density, and most importantly can reduce signal degradation between data source and optical transceiver.
 If transceivers and data sources are placed in close proximity, their communication can be simplified and greater power and area saving can be achieved.
-In 2012 Altera together with Avago demonstrated an FPGA VCSEL transceiver assembly using a package on pack- age (PoP) approach.
-The optical aggregate bitrate of the FPGA assembly reached 120 Gb/s.
+In 2012, Altera together with Avago demonstrated an FPGA VCSEL transceiver assembly using a package on package (PoP) approach.
+The optical aggregate bit-rate of the FPGA assembly reached 120 Gb/s.
 Recent packaging trends are aiming at a closer integration of transceivers and ICs within the same package.
 System in package products integrate several chips within one package by coupling them using a common interposer.
-The interposer will incorporate dc and transmission lines to interconnect all dice within the package.
-In the easiest case the dice are coupled to the interposer using wire bonds.
-Flip-chip assemblies are a prominent technique to connect high performance chips.
-It allows for very low parasitic connections between a data source and a transceiver in the same package.
-It becomes even more interesting if the underlying interposer is a silicon photonic chip, integrating modulators and receivers that are steered by the stacked chips.

-A silicon photonic interposer enables optical networks in-package either for high bitrate communication of chips within the same package or at the same speed with peripherals as the package boundary is of no importance for optical signals.
+A silicon photonic interposer enables optical networks in-package either for high bit-rate communication of chips within the same package or at the same speed with peripherals as the package boundary is of no importance for optical signals.
 The highest level of integration is reached when the data source integrates optics on the same die, so called monolithic solutions.
 Monolithically integrated chips have the smallest parasitic loadings possible.
 Therefore, they show very high energy efficiencies.
 However, CMOS processes are not optimal for silicon photonic structures.
-In addition, optical structures cannot be arbitrarily reduced in size and a single modulator will stay several micro meters big.
+In addition, optical structures cannot be arbitrarily reduced in size and a single modulator's size will remain in the micrometer range even as transistors continue to shrink in size.
 Hence, monolithic solutions are very costly if integrated with modern deep sub-micrometer CMOS processes.
 From a geometrical perspective it is a challenge to integrate a sufficient number of pins and transceivers into each die or package to carry all the data in and out.
 Both directly modulated VCSELs as well as silicon photonic transceivers can emit and receive light into and from fibers perpendicularly oriented to the chip plane.
-If a chip does not need to carry the data to the optical transceiver by a 2D interposer but instead can emit and receive on the top surface of the die or die stack itself, very high bitrate densities can be achieved, independent from the overall packaging approach.
+If a chip does not need to carry the data to the optical transceiver by a 2D interposer but instead can emit and receive on the top surface of the die or die stack itself, very high bit-rate densities can be achieved, independent from the overall packaging approach.